Sydney - Tales of the City

 WHEN DOES THE TOUR OPERATE?

-The tour commences at 2.00PM (winter months) and concludes at 5.00PM .
-We finish with a drink and a chat overlooking Sydney Harbour.
-It’s a great way to round off our Sydney experience and to discuss some of the ideas that have come up during the walk.
+The tour commences at 3.00PM (summer months) and concludes at 6.00PM.
+We time our walk for light and we finish with a drink and a chat overlooking Sydney Harbour.
+It’s a great way to round off our Sydney experience and to discuss some of the ideas that come up during the walk.

 NB.
 Tour operating hours vary depending on the seasons and daylight saving times.
-The tour is timed to experience the city in the best afternoon light.
+The tour is timed to experience the best afternoon light and conditions.

 COST